TeamHypersomnia/Hypersomnia/docs/pages/todo/arena.builder-2.0/builder_folder_structure.md

 ## Official

+- Don't do this:
 	- arenas/mine
 	- arenas/official
 	- arenas/community
+- Rather, have:
+	- content/official/
+		- arenas
+		- prefabs
+	- Indeed we'll hold together things like calico muzzle and calico sprite
+	- user/community/arenas
+		- or "downloads/arenas"
+	- user/projects

 - Server-specific content packages
 	- What if we want to introduce some funny sounds on deaths or purchases?
 		- Best if it is not tied to the map